Madeline Schizas: 2024–25 season

 Upon arrival in Seoul for the 2025 Four Continents Championships, Schizas was one of several members of the Canadian delegation afflicted by a stomach virus.
 Despite this, she was able to compete, finishing in twelfth place.
 Speaking after the free skate, she credited "the Canadian team staff, who helped me be able to skate today.
 I wasn't sure I’d be able to do it."

 The 2025 World Championships in Boston served as the primary qualifying event for the 2026 Winter Olympics in Milan–Cortina d'Ampezzo, with Schizas' main goal going into the event being to place in the top ten, which would create the possibility of Canada qualifying two women.
 She finished sixth in the short program, but after doubling a planned triple Lutz in the free skate she came eleventh in that segment and finished eleventh overall.
 Her total score of 190.79 was 3.37 points behind tenth-place Kim Chae-yeon of South Korea.

 Selected to compete for Team Canada at the 2025 World Team Trophy, Schizas placed seventh in the women's singles event and Team Canada finished in fifth place overall.
-“I think that the team has done a great job in bringing the team’s spirit this week,” she said.
-“We were all World Team Trophy rookies last time, and so this time, we came in a little more prepared.”
+She said the team was better prepared than during its previous appearance at the event, when the skaters were World Team Trophy rookies.